-The colorful festival got its name after the unique abaca cloth with beautiful geometrical pattern weaved by the T’boli women.
-As an icon of the festival, the T’nalak cloth represents the blending of culture and rich heritage of the people of South Cotabato.
+The colorful festival got its name after the unique abaca cloth with beautiful geometrical patterns weaved by the T’boli women.
+As an icon of the festival, the T’nalak cloth represents the blending of culture and the rich heritage of the people of South Cotabato.

 T’NALAK FESTIVAL HIGHLIGHTS AND EVENTS

-BAHAY KUBO.
-All municipalities and city of the province showcase their products all beautifully integrated into their bahay kubo.
+All municipalities and cities of the province showcase their products all beautifully integrated into their Bahay Kubo.
 The creative and neatly-built huts made of Bamboo and other native materials represent each town and the livelihoods of its people.

-T’NALAK FOOD GARDEN.
-Along Alunan Avenue, you will find the T’nalak Food Garden which is a perfect venue to chill with friends.
+Along Alunan Avenue, you will find the T’nalak Food Garden, a perfect venue to chill with friends.
 The place is also where some cultural presentation is being held.

-ADUSAY.
 I was made to witness the ADUSAY (Awit, Dula at Sayaw) Competition.
-This competition is between the ten Towns and the lone City of the province.
+This competition is between the Ten Towns and the lone city of the province.
 The competition showcased folk stories and legends creatively presented in songs, drama, and dances.

-The parade was divided into three categories representing the Tri People of South Cotabato namely: T’bolis, Muslims and the Christian settlers.
+The parade was divided into three categories representing the Tri-People of South Cotabato: T’bolis, Muslims, and Christian settlers.

 Madal Be’ Lan – This is the category for the T’bolis.
-It is quite interesting to note that in order to participate in a group one must have a T’boli blood.
+It is quite interesting to note that to participate in a group; one must have T’boli blood.

-Kadsagayan A Lalan – This category is the representation of the Muslim Group in the place.
+Kadsagayan A Lalan – This category represents the Muslim Group in the place.

 Kasadyahan sa Kapatagan – This category represents the Christian Settlers who are migrants from Panay, Negros Island, and Ilocos.

-- Bring enough memory cards for your camera, you will surely take a lot of photos.
+- Bring enough memory cards for your camera; you will surely take many photos.

-- It would be great to use a versatile lens to take the shot that you wanted during the event.
-There are instances that you can get closer to the participants, while during the arena dance competition you are not allowed to leave your seat.
+- Using a versatile lens to take the shot you wanted during the event would be great.
+There are instances when you can get closer to the participants, while during the arena dance competition, you are not allowed to leave your seat.

-- If you are a blogger or media, you need to be accredited first.
+- If you are a blogger or media, you must be accredited first.
 You may contact the Provincial Information office with their contact details below a month before the festival to know the requirements.
 Just be ready with your 2X2 ID picture.

 - Accredited media men are given a good spot at the Arena Dance Showdown.
-However, during this time you must be ready to be exposed to the scorching heat of the sun, So don’t forget your sunblock as umbrellas are not allowed.
+However, during this time you must be ready to be exposed to the sun’s scorching heat, So don’t forget your sunblock as umbrellas are not allowed.
 A scarf to cover your face could be your perfect accessory.
-There is also a big chance of having some rain showers during the event, so be ready to cover your camera.
+There is also a big chance of rain showers during the event, so be ready to protect your camera.

 - Maximize your visit by having some extra trips outside Koronadal.
-If you are not familiar with the place, it would be best to drop by the office of the Provincial Tourism.
+If you are unfamiliar with the place, it would be best to drop by the office of the Provincial Tourism.
 They will surely be happy to help you.